Miami Beach mayor, business owners oppose gambling in Florida

 MIAMI BEACH, FLA.
 (WSVN) - The mayor of Miami Beach and other business owners said they do not want gambling in Florida, as Tallahassee lawmakers reconvene for a special session to discuss the compact reached between the state and the Seminole Tribe.

-Last week, Florida Gov. Ron DeSantis reached a tentative new compact with the Seminole Tribe, but Tallahassee lawmakers have to ratify the 30-year agreement.
+Last week, Florida Gov. Ron DeSantis reached a tentative new compact with the Seminole Tribe that would expand gambling on Seminole land and allow sports betting, but Tallahassee lawmakers have to ratify the 30-year agreement.

 However, some, like Miami Beach Mayor Dan Gelber, have pushed back against the state, saying voters decided on the matter in 2018.